 This series of articles will an overview of the whole subject of line rendering, filtered through my own understanding of the domain, and coloured by my experience as a 3D programmer for video games.
 We’ll look at the theory and the detection methods in this first part, then how to stylize lines in part 2, and finally how to put that into practice in part 3!
 I’m not going to cover every detail, but it should give you a fine map of the field.

-Since this subject is kind of halfway between art and tech (and quite complex from both), I'll assume people can come from either.
-To avoid making this article heavier than it already is, I've added :messages that you can show by clicking on links like this.
-They'll hold some additional detail or explanations for the concepts we are going to cover!
+Since this subject is kind of halfway between art and tech (and quite complex from both), I’ll assume people can come from either.
+To avoid making this article heavier than it already is, I’ve added boxes like the one just below!
+They’ll hold some additional detail or explanations for the concepts we are going to cover!

 In this first part, we’ll look at some theory behind lines, and then see some of the methods we can use to detect them, so let’s get started!